 December 25, 2014 was the first Christmas I ever spent away from home, and it was full of unexpected joy.
-Here are 5 tips to survive a (potentially) depressing Christmas into a special day:
+Here are 5 tips to survive a (potentially) depressing Christmas and transform it into a special day:

 - Acknowledge what’s missing.
 Ruben and I are in Madagascar.
 We have each other but we don’t have our families, our siblings, our regular traditions.
 We don’t have snow!
 We are with an entirely different group of people on a floating steel box in tropical Eastern Madagascar.
 It’s not so bad, but it’s just not the same.
 Accepting that Christmas away will never be the same and giving up all efforts to make it the same helps with the huge hole.
 There will be people we miss at home and that is impossible to change.
 I’ve always spent Christmas morning in my childhood home watching my sisters open the gifts I thought out for them.
 We always have to remind Teressa that we can’t go redeem our new gift cards right after presents because all the stores are closed.
 We either spend the rest of the day bored at home or stressed about getting to multiple Christmas dinners.
 It just won’t be that way this year.
 That’s ok.
 Missing it is ok and the right expectations can actually carve room for a new type of Christmas experience.